Let’s face it: we all want to make our lives easier. And writers, despite being known for being capable of wearing many hats, are no exception.

 By outsourcing non-essential tasks to virtual assistants, writers are free to focus their energy and time on writing and produce their best works.

-9 Ways A Virtual Writing Assistant Helps Writers Write Better
+Nine Ways a Virtual Writing Assistant Helps Writers Write Better.

 - Providing another set of eyes to proofread your manuscript.